-Technical literacy declines as digital life grows ever more powerful.
-Social life is increasingly enacted in virtual worlds; interfaces have come to replace social codes and good ol’ fashioned bureaucracies.
-The screens and sensors of networked computer devices are everywhere.
-Technological mediation is fundamental to the lives of people born into the digital age—it’s a basic element in the lives of virtually everyone living—and it is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of the devices they take for granted.
+Technical literacy is on the decline, even as the digital grows more powerful.
+Sociality is increasingly facilitated by virtuality; the interface has replaced social codes and the bureaucracies of yesteryear.
+Screens and sensors are everywhere.
+Technological mediation is an a priori for those born in the digital age—for those who choose to not struggle against the chloroform of ataraxia.
+It is no coincidence that there is a powerful incentive for those who profit from technology to restrict mass understanding of devices that have become another organ of their body.
 Digital culture and all its social potential has been confined to a set of terms strictly delineated by the ruling class.
 Tech conglomerates and hardware manufacturers have more power than states, but without the encumbrance of needing to represent an historical identity.
 Digital life doesn’t exist without personal computers and platform monopolies—without generating profit for the ruling class, even as they viciously exploit the commons for their singular benefit.

 What follows is a comprehensive program for a web-based self-publishing platform.
 For years now I have been engrossed in the attempt to use the tools and systems of software development in service of a literary project.
 It started with learning vim, “a highly configurable text editor built to make creating and changing any kind of text very efficient.”
 The editor is a hand-tool that opened me up to a whole new technological ecosystem that is gradually coming together as more than an accidental element of my writing.
 I would not claim more than the minimum, being technically literate due to the practise of systems administration; and from of using vim alongside things like Git (a version control system); LaTeX/Pandoc markdown (a typesetting programming language and interpreter); and Jekyll (a static website generator), an entire practise that is not discussed in the humanities.
 My personally-configured computer system is the writing implement of a new media-based literary practise.
 I am a cyber-skeptic at heart, but one who is strongly drawn to technical computer work.
 My use of computers is aesthetic.